lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Then, the fragment receiver MAY determine the SCHC Fragment reliability mode that is used for this SCHC Fragment based on the Rule ID in that fragment.

 After a SCHC Fragment reception, the receiver starts constructing the SCHC Packet.
 It uses the FCN and the arrival order of each SCHC Fragment to determine the location of the individual fragments within the SCHC Packet.
-For example, the receiver MAY place the fragment payload within a payload datagram reassembly buffer at the location determined from the FCN, the arrival order of the SCHC Fragments, and the fragment payload sizes.
+For example, the receiver MAY place the fragment payload within a payload reassembly buffer at the location determined from the FCN, the arrival order of the SCHC Fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received SCHC Fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

 Fragmentation functionality uses the FCN value to transmit the SCHC Fragments.
 It has a length of N bits where the All-1 and All-0 FCN values are used to control the fragmentation transmission.
 The rest of the FCN numbers MUST be assigned sequentially in a decreasing order, the first FCN of a window is RECOMMENDED to be MAX_WIND_FCN, i.e. the highest possible FCN value depending on the FCN number of bits.

 In all modes, the last SCHC Fragment of a packet MUST contain a MIC which is used to check if there are errors or missing SCHC Fragments and MUST use the corresponding All-1 fragment format.
 Note that a SCHC Fragment with an All-0 format is considered the last SCHC Fragment of the current window.

-If the receiver receives the last fragment of a datagram (All-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
-In No-ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
+If the receiver receives the last fragment of a SCHC Packet (All-1), it checks for the integrity of the reassembled SCHC Packet, based on the MIC received.
+In No-ACK, if the integrity check indicates that the reassembled SCHC Packet does not match the original SCHC Packet (prior to fragmentation), the reassembled SCHC Packet MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent SCHC Fragment retransmitted after the first MIC check.

 There are three reliability modes: No-ACK, ACK-Always and ACK-on-Error.
 In ACK-Always and ACK-on-Error, a jumping window protocol uses two windows alternatively, identified as 0 and 1.
 A SCHC Fragment with all FCN bits set to 0 (i.e. an All-0 fragment) indicates that the window is over (i.e. the SCHC Fragment is the last one of the window) and allows to switch from one window to the next one.
 The All-1 FCN in a SCHC Fragment indicates that it is the last fragment of the packet being transmitted and therefore there will not be another window for this packet.